Gabriel Mourey: Biography

 Between 1888 and 1905, he held a correspondence with Jean Lorrain in which the two men sometimes showed an appalling cruelty to their contemporaries.

-From 1891, he wanted to become a playwright with Lawn-tennis, a one-act play created at the Théâtre Antoine, and then in 1893 he wrote with Paul Adam Automne, a three-act drama, which was banned by censorship on 3 February, and which gave rise to a stormy session in the Chamber of Deputies on 6 March 1893 with the intervention of Maurice Barrès: The latter, deputy of Nancy, then opposed the interior minister Charles Dupuy, who asked to remove from the text everything that recalled the fusillade du Brûlé at La Ricamarie: in 1869, in the coalfield of Saint-Etienne, where the troops fired on the strikers.
+From 1891, he wanted to become a playwright with Lawn-tennis, a one-act play written for André Antoine's Théâtre Libre, but then withdrawn because of objections to its violent representation of a lesbian relationship.
+Then in 1893 he wrote with Paul Adam Automne, a three-act drama, which was banned by censorship on 3 February, and which gave rise to a stormy session in the Chamber of Deputies on 6 March 1893 with the intervention of Maurice Barrès: The latter, deputy of Nancy, then opposed the interior minister Charles Dupuy, who asked to remove from the text everything that recalled the fusillade du Brûlé at La Ricamarie: in 1869, in the coalfield of Saint-Etienne, where the troops fired on the strikers.

 With Armand Dayot he drew attention to the 18th-century English school of painting, then partly forgotten.

 In 1900, he founded the Société nouvelle de peintres et de sculpteurs ("New Society of Painters and Sculptors") with French, German and English artists, which he presided until 1907; The Paris headquarters was located at Georges Petit's gallery.

 In 1913, he was made chevalier of the Légion d'honneur, under the patronage of Charles Plumet.

 After the war, he became inspector of national museums.

 During his career as a critic, Gabriel Mourey wrote for many newspapers, such as Gil Blas, Le Journal (1911), The Studio, the Revue encyclopédique, L'Illustration, the Revue de Paris...
 He was chief editor of the Art & Décoration magazine.

 One of his most popular translations was The Book of Tea by Okakura Kakuzō.

 Mourey died 10 February 1943 in Neuilly-sur-Seine.